 In this episode, Emily interviews My-Linh Luong, a PhD candidate in physiotherapy at the University of Melbourne in Australia.
 My-Linh is at the all but dissertation stage of her PhD and recently accepted a dream job with a dream salary.
 She tells the story of how she prepared for and executed her job search, which involved an amazing degree of intentionality during her years in grad school, including plumbing her values, working on her mindset, and utilizing professional development resources.
 My-Linh’s job search took about a year and a half, and she shares how she stayed motivated and hopeful throughout the long process.
 She even shares some specific scripts regarding salary negotiation.
 Prepare to take notes or at least be ready to hit rewind to catch all of the gold nuggets My-Linh gives in this interview.

 - Beyond the Professoriate

-- Personal Finance for PhDs: Subscribe to the mailing list
+- PF for PhDs: Subscribe to Mailing List

 Will You Please Introduce Yourself Further?

 03:05 Emily: I am over the moon to introduce My-Linh Luong to you all.
 I’m so happy to have her on as a guest.
 She has an amazing story to tell you of her career progression, kind of throughout graduate school and post graduate school.
 But I want to get back up and tell you how we met.
 So My-Linh was part of my pilot program of The Wealthy PhD back in fall 2019.
 The Wealthy PhD is my group coaching program.
 My-Linh I’m so happy to have you here.
 Will you please introduce yourself a bit further for the audience?